-Results of the pesticide sampling of groundwater by the USGS for 2016 and 2017 were entered into the Interagency Pesticide Database in 2017 and early 2018.
-Also, the TCEQ updated the online Pesticides of Interest Tracking System (POINTS) through 2017.
+Results of the pesticide sampling of groundwater by the USGS for 2018 and 2019 were entered into the Interagency Pesticide Database (IPD) in 2019 and early 2020.
+Some of this work included conducting QA/QC tasks.
+New totals for the IPD include 6,870 wells/springs, 15,206 samples, and 384,055 analytes.
+Also, the TCEQ updated the online Pesticides of Interest Tracking System (POINTS) through 2019 and the update is scheduled for December 2020.

-The TGPC sponsored educational outreach activities at the annual Texas Plant Protection Conference in December 2017 and the TCEQ Environmental Trade Fair in May 2018.
+The TGPC sponsored educational outreach activities at the annual Texas Plant Protection Conference in December 2019, the TCEQ Environmental Trade Fair in May 2019, the TCEQ Public Drinking Water Conference in August 2019, and the Milam/Burleson Counties Groundwater Summit in August 2019.
 During these conferences, the PMP program was explained through the distribution of brochures and the display of various pesticide monitoring graphics, including maps of water wells monitored for pesticides in Texas.
-(This page intentionally left blank)
+The quarterly GWI Subcommittee meetings included status reports for the Agricultural Chemicals Task Force.